 5. Tokewanna Peak

 Tokewanna Peak is the fifth highest peak in Utah and is known for its rocky and desert-esque looks amid patches of grass and wildflowers.
 Three miles from the trailhead you can set up camp at Brush Creek camping site.
 The meadow to Brush Creek requires some good navigational skills (think compass and a map or an app that has both) due to its poor trail lines.
-After a relaxing night at Brush Creek you can reach the base of Tokewanna summit in just five miles.
+After a relaxing night at Brush Creek, you can reach the base of Tokewanna summit in just five miles.
 The Northern Ridge route is a roller-coaster hike!
-You’ll make your way to an 11,800-foot peak then back down to an 11,500 foot altitude, then back up again to 12,500 feet in just two miles.
-Luckily once you conquer those hills you’re just one hour from summit.
+You’ll make your way to an 11,800-foot peak then back down to an 11,500-foot altitude, then back up again to 12,500 feet in just two miles.
+Luckily once you conquer those hills you’re just one hour from the summit.
 Tokewanna Peak is a great solitary hike and a magnificent 13,000-foot summit where you have views of Kings Peak, Mount Lovenia, and various other Utah 13-ers tucked in between green fields and lakes.

 For even more information on Utah hiking, download our Best Hiking Spots Guide to learn the ins and outs of the best hiking trails located throughout the state.